About

 As you would have read by now, many credit cards also have sign-up bonuses and incentives.
 For example, at the time of writing my favourite card – the AMEX Velocity Platinum Card – has a sign-on incentive of 60,000 bonus Velocity Points when you apply, are approved and spend $3,000 on your new Card within the first 3 months (when you are referred; less points if you are not referred).
 If you do end up getting one, why not refer your partner, spouse or a friend and use your personal AMEX referral link to get a few bonus points yourself, too!

-However, note that these huge sign-up bonuses are one-offs.
-If you cancel the card then sign up for it again, you won’t get the same bonus.
-This is why many people ‘card-hop’.
-This is the act of moving from credit card to credit card (with different providers) every year or so, in order to continually get big sign-up bonuses.
+However, note that these huge sign-up bonuses are generally one-offs.
+If you cancel the card then sign up for it again, you won’t get the same bonus… unless you wait 12, 18 or 24 months (…or whatever period of time the card issues stipulates in their terms and conditions).
+This is why many people ‘card-hop’; which is the act of moving from credit card to credit card (with different providers) every year or so, in order to continually get big sign-up bonuses.
 Though do remember to cancel the old card when switching to another provider.
 Having a lot of credit against your name makes it harder to get new cards and probably isn’t good on your credit profile.

 Card hopping has allowed me to earn enough points (through sign-up incentives) to fly several times to Europe and back in their stunning business class cabin on award-winning carrier, Singapore Airlines.
 In other words, ‘free’ (aside from the fees & taxes).